2003 EA SPORTS Elite 11 Quarterback Tracker

 North Shore (Houston, Texas)

-Like Morelli, Tuiasosopo attended the EA SPORTS Elite 11 last year as a ball boy and had a strong showing.
-Known more as an athlete, the signal caller has plus arm strength, very good feet and the same toughness and natural leadership ability that made his older brother Marques such a great college quarterback.
+Camp Evaluation: Known more nationally as an athlete, Tui more than showed he is among the nation's elite at the quarterback position.
+He has plus arm strength, very good feet and the same toughness and natural leadership ability that made his older brother such a great college quarterback.

 Land O'Lakes (Fla.)